Product Care: General Info and Q/A

 Maintain Cutting or Charcuterie Boards

 Using a cutting board oil will keep your board sanitary, water resistant and looking good.
 Charcuterie boards will likely need far less applications of oil.
 Cutting boards however, may need monthly applications of oil depending on use.
-I use Howard Butcher Block Oil which is inexpensive and easily found at many stores.
+We use Howard Butcher Block Oil which is inexpensive and easily found at many stores.
 Any brand will work fine so long as it consists of food grade mineral oil and beeswax.

 How Should I Clean My Boards?

 Simply wipe off crumbs and if needed you can gently clean with a little soap and water.
 Never soak or dunk in water.
 Never, ever place in dishwasher.
 Dry immediately.
 Lean upright to dry allowing for air circulation.
 Once completely dry re-apply board oil if needed.